Jalpaiguri: Economy

 Jalpaiguri has its own bank, the Jalpaiguri Central Co-operative Bank, whose head office is located at Temple Street of the city.
 Founded in 1919, it has more than 20 branches with ATMs spread across the District.

 Utility services

 The municipality is responsible for providing basic services, such as potable water and sanitation.
 The water is supplied by the municipal authorities using its groundwater resources, and almost all the houses in the municipal area are connected through the system.

+Tourism

+There is one national park and one wildlife sanctuary in Jalpaiguri.